derbexuk/wurzel/README.md

 # Wurzel

 Wurzel is an ETL system designed to combine data from different sources and, optionally, serve it back in a semi standardised way.
-The power of this is from mashing the various source cwusingcreating only configuration files and that the UI runs standard queries returning standard objects and so can reuse code.
+The power of this is from mashing the various source creating only configuration files and that the UI runs standard queries returning standard objects and so can reuse code.

 Wurzel is composed of two parts the Harvester which collects the data, and the Combiner which stores and serves it.